Ananya-Joshi/Shiftview-public/README.md

-# Shiftview-public
+# ShiftView

-Public version of ShiftView (ready to be hosted on GCloud)
+Code is deployed on GCloud without needing to download the files.